Jonny Hughes

-Jonathan 'Jonny' Adam Hughes (born 12 September 1985) is an English cricketer.
+Jonathan Adam Hughes (born 12 September 1985) is an English cricketer.
 Hughes is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Slough, Berkshire.

 Hughes made his debut for Buckinghamshire in the 2003 MCCA Knockout Trophy against Wiltshire.
-His next Minor counties appearance for Buckinghamshire didn't come until 2008, when he played a further Trophy match against Cambridgeshire.
+His next Minor counties appearance for Buckinghamshire did not come until 2008, when he played a further Trophy match against Cambridgeshire.
 He played a single Minor Counties Championship match in 2008 against Norfolk.

 Hughes made his first-class debut for Loughborough UCCE against Somerset in 2007.
 He played a further five first-class fixtures spread over 2007 and 2008, the last coming against Worcestershire.
 In his six first-class matches he scored 149 runs at a batting average of 21.28, with a high score of 45.
-With the ball he took 7 wickets at a bowling average of 34.14, with best figures 3/33.
+With the ball he took seven wickets at a bowling average of 34.14, with best figures 3/33.